On the Ja\'skowski Models for Intuitionistic Propositional Logic

 \Jaskowski's construction was used by Tarski to show the completeness of intuitionistic propositional logic for its topological interpretation \cite{Tarski38}.
-One imagines that \Jaskowski's proof was well known to Polish logicians in the 1930s, but sadly the details have been lost: by the 1950s, Kleene's student Gene F. Rose had to reinvent a proof.
+One imagines that the details of the proof that {\Jaskowski} sketched in \cite{Jaskowski36} were well known to Polish logicians in the 1930s, but sadly the details have been lost: by the 1950s, Kleene's student Gene F. Rose had to reinvent a proof.
 The proof of Theorem~\ref{thm:main} given here and, in particular, its use of Lemma~\ref{lma:simp-imp-imp} is largely due to Rose \cite{Rose52,Rose53}.
 Rose's analogue of our notion of basic formula admits only 6 forms: $P$, $\Not P$, $P \Imp Q$, $P \Imp Q \Or R$, $P \And Q \Imp R$ and $(P \Imp Q) \Imp R)$.
 To prove his analogue of our Lemma~\ref{lma:reg} involves a lengthy case analysis, whereas our more liberal notion of basic formula admits the simpler and more intuitive proof given here.
 As far as I know, the observations that Theorem~\ref{thm:main} leads to an alternative proof of the completeness of $\IPL$ and that its proof leads to a syntax-driven decision procedure for $\IPL$ are new.